Aleshsparrow/Workout-Tracker/README.md

 ## Usage
-* To keep up with the important details in my business.
+* To help keep up with workout activities and monitor progress.

 ## Contact
 * Segun Alesinloye